haltu/muuri/README.md

 ### dragSortWith &nbsp;

-Defines the sort groups that this instance's item's can be dragged to.
-Provide an array of sort groups (strings), e.g. `['groupA', 'groupC']`.
+Defines the sort group(s) that this instance's item's can be dragged to.
+Provide a string to target a single sort group, e.g. `'groupA'`, or an array of targeted sort groups using an array, e.g. `['groupA', 'groupC']`.

 * Default value: `null`.
 * Accepted types: array, null.